pace-noge/omnilytics-challenges/README.md

-- without print the code work almost instantly.
+- without print the code work almost instantly. at line 38
 - after using threading the code run in 58s on my laptop
 - before using threading the program run for almost 150s